My friend Chandler called on a lazy Sunday, August afternoon.

 “Yeah, and I’d like your dad to come up here and fill it.”

 I sat down.
 Hard.

-Dad was riding shotgun when my brother drew a tag and killed an antelope with Chandler and he was there when I shot mine, too.
-Now he was being offered the chance to trade out his spotting scope for a rifle.
+Dad was riding shotgun when my brother drew the rifle tag and killed an antelope with Chandler and he was there when I shot mine, too.
+Now Chandler was offering him the chance to trade out his spotting scope for a rifle.

 Dad was hopped up on painkillers and muscle relaxers when I called.
-He told me that he wasn’t feeling a bit better and that he intended to make another visit to the doctor as soon as the office opened.
-I tried to ease into talk of the offered antelope tag.
-I desperately wanted him to be excited about the opportunity and I was afraid if I caught him at the wrong time he’d politely pass.
+He told me that he wasn’t feeling a bit better and that he intended to make another visit to the doctor as soon as the office opened Monday morning.
+I tried to ease into talk of Chandler’s offered antelope tag.
+I desperately wanted dad to be excited about the opportunity and I was afraid if I caught him at the wrong time he’d pass.
 As it turned out, I had nothing to worry about.
 In fact, the second he understood what he was being offered can only be described as a miraculous healing.
-Conversation quickly shifted from which pill to take to which bullet to shoot.
+Our conversation quickly shifted from which pill to take to which bullet to shoot.

-We’d seen half a dozen bucks before Chandler spotted a nice goat grazing a couple of hundred yards from the road.
-We watched the antelope from the truck, fully expecting him to race away at any minute, strategizing as to how we could get on him in the morning.
-When he didn’t take off, we started talking about where we might intercept him before the sun set.
+We’d seen half a dozen bucks before Chandler spotted a nice goat grazing just couple of hundred yards from the road.
+We glassed the antelope from the truck, fully expecting him to race away at any minute, strategizing as to how we could get on him in the morning.
+When the antelope didn’t spook, we started talking about where we might intercept him before the sun set.
 The longer we talked, the better the buck looked.
 Finally, dad asked for his rifle.
 He stepped out of the truck, crossed over onto the private land we had permission to hunt, and braced up on a fencepost.
-The antelope continued not to worry.

 The first shot buckled the old goat.
 Both of them.
 The second shot put the pronghorn down for keeps, and the high fiving began.